Programmer Finds Way To Liberate Ransomware Affected Smart TV, Thanks To LG

 Show me where in the terms is said, "While this television is an Android-based computer and reasonably accepted industry standards include a way of reloading fresh operating software from scratch on such computers, this computer has no such function."

 The "everything's a computer" IoT industry has a LONG way to go in terms of disclosing limitations of the devices they're producing.
-Both sides of the techy and non-techy world have expectations for these devices that are generally agreed upon for other device
+Both sides of the techy and non-techy world have expectations for these devices that are generally agreed upon for other devices of their type in either the consumer electronics or computing device camps.
+Non-techies have a reasonable expectation that a TV is a box that shows pictures and can't be infected by malware.
+Techies understand that smart TV's are actually computer that might have malware vulnerabilities and further presume that like all other computers they should have some way to reset them and completely erase any infection.

+Manufacturers are falling short of both camp's expectations, and they're also failing to disclose the true nature of the devices to consumers.
+They're producing devices that are simultaneously unprecedentedly vulnerable by TV standards and unrepairable by computer standards.
+The only way for a consumer to find these things out is to buy it and find out the hard way.
+That's not acceptable.

 Twitter (Score:2)

-Android bootloader (Score:1)
+Android bootloader (Score:2, Interesting)

 FTA: "With the TV powered off, place one finger on the settings symbol then another finger on the channel down symbol.
 Remove finger from settings, then from channel down, and navigate using volume keys to the wipe data/ factory reset option."